The South Hams

 If you love the outdoors…you’ll love “The South Hams.”
 There are plenty of things to do, come rain or shine.
 It’s wonderful outdoor environment; from the wild expanses of Dartmoor right down to the spectacular coastline with its truly outstanding stretch of South West Coast Path right on the sea.

 Within this unparalleled natural beauty there is a varied range of activities for all ages, interests and abilities.
 It’s endless!
-There are loads of local attractions and an amazing array of events to go and see and get involved in: Town regattas, village fetes, country shows, local food, arts and music festivals, vintage car, motorbike and farm machinery rallies, etc. It has many wonderful towns and villages waiting to be explored, here are just some of them!
+There are loads of local attractions and an amazing array of events to go and see and get involved in: Town regattas, village fetes, country shows, local food, arts and music festivals, vintage car, motorbike and farm machinery rallies, etc. The South Hams has many wonderful towns and villages waiting to be explored, here are just some of them!

 The narrow, main street through the town itself is full of interesting shops and an excellent selection of waterside inns, restaurants, cafes, bars and galleries.

-A 15 minute drive, the old market town of Kingsbridge is situated at the head of the Salcombe estuary.
-It has two supermarkets, banks and a host of traditional shops, plus an open air market in the Town Square twice weekly and a farmers market once a month.
+A 15-minute drive, the old market town of Kingsbridge is situated at the head of the Salcombe estuary.
+It has two supermarkets, banks and a host of traditional shops, plus an open air market in the Town Square twice weekly and a farmer’s market once a month.

 There is a small 3 screen cinema in the old Town Hall, particularly popular on rainy days, as is the Leisure Centre which provides a great indoor swimming pool and many other sporting facilities.
 There are also public tennis courts on the Recreation Ground and a boules area for adults.